 March was one of the most exciting months we’ve had at The Food Loft.
-We welcomed a few more companies into our office, and were able to pass on a lot of new value to members here.
+We welcomed a few more food startups into our office, and were able to pass on a lot of new value to members here.
 Here’s a recap:

-After hearing from a number of founders that it’s hard to find mentors in food, we launched the Food Loft Mentor Network.
-20 food entrepreneurs and startup service providers from companies like General Mills, Drizly and Silicon Valley Bank have joined to help food businesses work through challenges and grow.
+After hearing from a number of food startup founders that it’s hard to find mentors in food, we launched the Food Loft Mentor Network.
+20 food entrepreneurs and startup service providers from companies like General Mills, Drizly and Silicon Valley Bank have joined to help food startups work through challenges and grow.
 You can read more about the network on Bostinno.

-We also participated in the Sustainable Business Network's 6th annual Local Food Trade Show at Northeastern University where we networked with food business and wholesale producers.
+We also participated in the Sustainable Business Network's 6th annual Local Food Trade Show at Northeastern University where we networked with food companies and wholesale producers.
 If you haven't been to an SBN event you have to check them out: they have the most fun concepts all to benefit great causes and local producers.
-Read more about them here.
+Read more about SBN here.

 Then it was off to New York!
 We partnered with Millennial 2020 for their Future of E-Commerce conference and extended passes on to our members.
 The Food Loft crew zeroed in on the food and beverage stage and learned how to adapt marketing, sales, and company missions to attract millennial consumers.
 We heard from leaders in food innovation from companies like Chobani, Impossible Foods, Nestlé and Eataly as well as up-and-coming names making big waves in food like Imperfect Produce, Back To The Roots, Banza and Edenworks.
 The future of food is looking innovative, healthier, and delicious.